DjangoGirls/tutorial/try_python/README.md

 We gave Python some numbers to compare.
 As you can see, Python can compare not only numbers, but it can also compare method results.
 Nice, huh?

 Do you wonder why we put two `==` next to each other to compare if numbers are equal?
-We use single `=` for asserting value to variables, so Python would think that we're trying to do that.
+We use single `=` for assigning value to variables, so Python would think that we're trying to do that.
 You always, __always__ need to put two `==` if you want to check if things are equal to each other.

-Let's give Python two more tasks:
+Give Python two more tasks:

     >>> 6 >= 12 / 2
     True